Lap 2 - Fabrication

 At its core, fabrication is really a process that, in no particular order, includes being inspired to build, sketching, formulating a plan, choosing materials and tools and finally doing the making itself.
 The truth is, part of the secret sauce to successful fabrication and making is the desire to make.
 You (and your students) have to be excited about your build which often means preferencing choice over prescription.
 So, the fact that you really want to make that giphy speaking robot will do as much for your fabrication skills as some other skill-building laps because you will want to seek out and practice new skills on your own.

 The Driving Cog

 If your answers sound like the cooking recipe, then you are on the right track.
-In MakerED circles it is essentially an Instructable and in our own MDE language it is a BUILD PERMIT.
+In MakerED circles, the "how" is essentially an Instructable and in our own MDE language, it is a BUILD PERMIT.
 We’ve used Build Permits as an assessment tool, a means of creating shopping lists and most of all as simply good practice.

 Build permits like these are used constantly with the Lower School creators – and beyond – at Mount Vernon.
 You can view nearly all of them in this in this digital folder.